Retirement interest only mortgages - RIO's

 The amount you can borrow with a RIO mortgage is typically up to 75% of the value of your property but this depends on the lender, your age, income and property value.
 In addition, there will be a minimum amount you can borrow which is usually around £10,000.

 Are retirement interest only mortgages safe?

-Retirement interest only mortgages are safe as long as you choose a reputable Financial Conduct Authority authorised lender.
-However as with standard residential mortgages, the loan is secured against your property.
-Therefore you will need to keep up with your payments or your home could be repossessed.
+Retirement interest only mortgages are safe if you choose a reputable Financial Conduct Authority authorised lender.
+However just like standard residential mortgages they are secured against your property.
+Therefore, you will need to keep up with your payments or your home could be repossessed.

 However as there are no repayments with equity release, eligibility is straightforward with no affordability checks.
 In addition, you don’t have to worry about monthly payments.